 Sorry, you must log in to save an item.

 Want to make a subtle change to your hair color—without making a major commitment or having to shell out a ton of dough?
-Then you should consider an at-home color kit instead of traditional permanent dye.
-Since it generally gradually fades over time instead of creating a clear, visible line of demarcation, semi-permanent hair color is a great way to experiment with a new shade.
+Then you should consider a semi-permanent at-home color kit instead of traditional permanent hair color.
+Since it gradually fades over time instead of creating a clear, visible line of demarcation, semi-permanent hair color is a great way to experiment with a new shade.
 Don’t like it?
 Take comfort in the fact that you should be back to your natural hair color in a few shampoos.
 In love with your new tint?
-You can either continue using semi-permanent hair color to maintain the effect, or you can switch over to a permanent dye to make a more lasting change.
+You can continue using semi-permanent hair color to maintain the effect, or you can switch over to a permanent dye to make a more lasting change.
 Read on to find the answers to popular questions about this type of hair dye, and learn all about our best semi-permanent hair color.

 There are quite a few different types of dye out there—semi-permanent hair color is just one of many.
 Here’s how they all stack up:

 Temporary hair color: This type of dye, also known as wash out hair color, doesn’t actually change the color of your strands.
 Instead, it coats the outside of the hair shaft without making it into your hair’s cortex.
 The results should fade in just a few shampoos, and there aren’t chemicals like ammonia or peroxide in the formula.
 Temporary hair color is a great choice when you’re trying out a totally new look or color, and it’s also a fun (and commitment-less) way to play around with bold colors since it will wash out with your next shampoo.